Our community has invested in a ground breaking social investment for the long term benefit of Tywardreath and the surrounding areas.

 The purpose of this investment is to enable more people to start their own small ventures by collaborating with us, sharing entrepreneurial experience, financial resources and premises.

-Our village shop will become a springboard for enterprising people, where they can develop their business idea, showcase their abilities and inspire others to develop their thoughts into micro businesses.
-Our profits will be reinvested into supporting our enterprising community.
+Our village shop has become a springboard for enterprising people, where they can develop their business idea, showcase their abilities and inspire others to develop their thoughts into micro businesses.
+Our profits are reinvested into supporting our enterprising community.

 This website was created for the benefit of our enterprising community it is regularly updated with our latest news and events.